Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "Hey, the hermit emerges."
 Akiyama sat up slowly.
 "How are you?"

-"I am… fine.
+"I am... fine.
 Thank you."
 Hkzzvk ventured.
 Still moving like a nervous buck, he picked his way carefully out into the ship’s common area.

 Sikes gave Titan a subtle headshake, asking for a kid gloves approach.
 He got an imperceptible nod by way of a reply, and Titan settled down with his head on his ruck again. "‘Kay.
 Lemme know if you need anything."